Idina Menzel: Early life and education

-Idina Kim Menzel was born on May 30, 1971, in Manhattan.
+Idina Kim Mentzel was born on May 30, 1971, in Manhattan.
 (Note: While her birthplace has been varyingly reported as either the New York City borough of Queens or the town of Syosset, New York, Menzel clarified in 2019, "[M]y parents lived in Queens and I was born at NYU Hospital in Manhattan.")
 She grew up in New Jersey until about age three; her family moved to Syosset, New York, on Long Island.
-Her parents are Stuart Mentzel, a pyjama salesman, and Helene Goldberg, a therapist.
+Her parents are Stuart Mentzel, a pajama salesman, and Helene Goldberg, a therapist.
 She has a younger sister named Cara.
-Menzel is Jewish and her grandparents emigrated from Russia.
-She attended J. Irving Baylis Elementary School in Plainview, New York, as well as H. B. Thompson Middle School in Syosset, and Syosset High School.
+Menzel is Jewish and her grandparents emigrated from Eastern Europe.
+She attended J. Irving Baylis Elementary School in Plainview, New York; H. B. Thompson Middle School in Syosset; and Syosset High School.

 When Menzel was 15 years old, her parents divorced and she began working as a wedding and bar/bat mitzvah singer, a job that she held while a student at New York University's Tisch School of the Arts; she earned a Bachelor of Fine Arts degree in drama there in 1992.
 Idina changed the spelling of her surname to "Menzel" to better reflect the pronunciation that the Mentzel family had adopted in the United States.
 She was friends with actor Adam Pascal before they worked together in Rent.

 In 2017, Irish songwriter Jimmy Walsh who was based in New York City said that in 1992, Menzel had recorded a demo for him of the song "In Your Eyes", which went on to win the Eurovision Song Contest 1993 for Irish singer Niamh Kavanagh.
 Menzel was paid $75 for the recording.